skilfulwriter/CamPhish/README.md

-# Camera Phishing

-A page to take pictures from the front and back camera
+#MrEsfelurmge to take pictures from the front and back camera

 This program requires php, ngrok and python!
 Please install these prerequisites before running